Master of war

 It’s me against a battalion

-Of belittling hisses and venomous kisses
+Of disparaging hisses and venomous kisses

-That send me to oblivion
+That send me into oblivion

 Still, there’s solace in the one who never brings me peace

-He, the master of my war
+He’s the master of my war

 Must do better and be more

-Or are his the only I can hear?
+Or are his the only I’ll hear?

-So I’m not alone with my fear
+So I’m not alone with my fear.